Should You Drink A2 Milk Instead Of Regular Milk?

 A2 milk for babies - is it better?

 Cow’s milk allergy is the most common allergy in childhood.
-Its prevalence is on the rise.

 Is it more expensive?